Airtable

 • Flexible databases with linked relations and rollups

-• Built-in wikis and documentation
+• Built-in wikis and documentation with real-time collaboration

 • AI-powered writing, summaries, and search included in paid plans

 Pricing: Free plan available.
-Plus at $10/user/month.
-Business at $20/user/month.
+Plus at $12/user/month.
+Business at $18/user/month .

-5. Coda — Best for Doc-Powered Workflows
+5. Coda: Best for Doc-Powered Workflows

 Coda is a doc-spreadsheet hybrid that lets you build interactive documents with tables, buttons, automations, and 450+ integrations (called Packs).
 It targets teams that want the flexibility of Airtable's databases inside a document-first interface.